 Scholar will serve as a mentor to an URM medical student during the 2nd program year.
 250 URM medical students (50/year) will participate in a 6- to 8-week summer immersion program working in community-based clinical research organizations to learn the basics of clinical trials and working in underserved community clinics and federally qualified health centers to provide outreach, education and engagement on clinical trials.
 The Pipeline program will launch in the summer of 2022.
-Applications will open in Oct/Nov 2021.
+Applications will open on November 15, 2021.

 Cancer (Hematology and Oncology), Cardiovascular Disease and Immunologic Disorders